 When countries went into lockdown and people lost their jobs, we saw landlords lifting some of the weight off their tenants’ shoulders by waiving rents.
 We have seen restaurant owners that were now out of business, offer meals and drinks for those that could not afford their groceries anymore.
 We have also seen people donate masks to hospitals in need, doing groceries for elderly neighbours, and even cheering each other up by making music!

 All these people did not do it for their personal gain, but merely to help out others.
-These selfless acts of kindness in itself may not seem much to them personally, but they all chose to be leaders by being solution-oriented, self-aware, by empowering others and most importantly, by being world citizens.
+These selfless acts of kindness in itself may not seem much to them personally.
+But they all chose to lead the way by being solution-oriented, self-aware, empowering others, and most importantly, by being world citizens.

-The world may have not been prepared for the devastation of the pandemic, but it sure has brought out humanity in its world citizens.
+The pandemic hit the world in a moment we did not see coming.
 We have seen that even the smallest acts of kindness during a pandemic matter, and it shows us that anyone is capable of being a leader.
 The question is: what will you do to become a leader in times of crisis?